Information about Art, Drama and Music.

 Unit 2 - Practical Work - 60%.
 Options include

-Currently, Music is taught at Key Stage 3 and as an option at Key Stage 4.
+Currently, Music is taught at Foundation Stage and as an option at Examination Stage.

-In years 7 and 9, students receive 2 one hour lessons per fortnight and year 8 students 1 one hour lesson per fortnight.
+In years 8 and 9, students receive 1 one hour lesson per fortnight.

-Key Stage 3 Topics are underpinned by Performing, Composing and Listening and Appraising Music.
+Foundation Stage Topics are underpinned by Performing, Composing and Listening and Appraising Music.
 GCSE Music follows the AQA Specification.

 Music is a subject that is enjoyed throughout most peoples' lives.
 The ability to play an instrument is a great enjoyment for many.
 To achieve this requires determination and the self discipline to work alone.